lusmdl/MySimRacingButtonBox/README.md

-# Sim Racing Button Controller
+# Sim Racing Button Box

 Welcome to the Sim Racing Button Controller repository!
 This project focuses on programming an ATmega328P microcontroller to manage a button matrix for sim racing setups.
 The controller communicates with an Arduino Micro via I2C, providing the states of 16 buttons in a 16-bit signal for an enhanced racing experience.